AlexDarigan/RemoteCaller/README.md

 # Quick Setup

+0. ( Refer to the gif at the top for visual instruction )
 1. Download the latest release
 2. Unzip it
 3. Add the unzipped folder to your project's addons folder